 TUITION & FEES

 REGISTRATION FEE: $100 per student

-(early registration – at least one month before the semester starts – $50)
+(early registration – up to 1 month before classes start – $50)

 TECHNOLOGY FEE: $100 per online course